-Pip is sad.
-He hates his home, because it reminds him of how far away he is from the wealth and privilege of Satis House.
+- Pip is sad.
+He hates his home, because it reminds him of how far away he's from the wealth and privilege of Satis House.

-Sometimes, he looks at the marshes near his house, and he thinks that they are like a metaphor for his own future.
-They are flat, low, dark, misty, and they lead only to the ocean.
+- Sometimes, he looks at the marshes near his house, and he thinks that they're like a metaphor for his own future.
+They're flat, low, dark, misty, and they lead only to the ocean.

-Narrator Pip interjects, telling us that his one consolation in life is that he never expressed this sadness and dissatisfaction to Joe while he worked for him.
+- Narrator Pip interjects, telling us that his one consolation in life is that he never told Joe how he felt.

 - When Pip is working in the forge at night, he and Joe will often sing "Old Clem," and Pip remembers singing the very same song with Estella and Miss Havisham.

 - Often, he imagines Estella looking in at him from outside of the smithy.
 How embarrassing!